ppremru/containers/.github/PULL_REQUEST_TEMPLATE.md

 #### What is this PR About?

-Describe the contents of the PR
+Describe the contents of the PR.